 Members - Join us on Signal

-Even though Signal has its problems, it's still a great platform for conversations, and members of the Suffolk Democratic Committee use Signal to stay in touch between meetings.
+Members of the Suffolk Democratic Committee use Signal to stay in touch between meetings.
 Voting members and supporting members are invited to join in.

 If you're a voting member or supporting member, please download Signal on your phone and let us know .
 After letting us know, if your membership checks out, we'll invite you to our general chat group.